 Before You Begin

 - Research each site's requirements.
-You should determine whether your sites have specific requirements regarding reference roles or relationships before listing recommenders on your application.
+You should determine whether your sites have specific requirements regarding recommender roles or relationships before listing recommenders on your application.
 Many sites have strict guidelines and completed recommendations cannot be removed or replaced.
-As a rule, recommendations from coworkers, an employee you supervised, relatives, or personal/family friends are deemed inappropriate and could be detrimental to your application.

 - Choose your recommenders early in the application process to ensure they have adequate time to submit your recommendation.